milvus-io/bootcamp/solutions/video_similarity_search/README.md

 ## Try notebook

-- In this [notebook](video_similarity_search.ipynb) we will be going over the code required to perform similar video search.
-This example uses a VGG model to extract image features that are then used with Milvus to build a system that can perform the searches.
+- In this [notebook](1_reverse_video_search_engine.ipynb) we will be going over the code required to perform similar video search.
+This example uses Towhee to extract video features that are then used with Milvus to build a system that can perform the searches.
+If you want to learn how to reduce resource usage, speed up system, and ensure stability, you can refer [this link](https://github.com/towhee-io/examples/blob/main/video/reverse_video_search/2_deep_dive_reverse_video_search.ipynb)

 ## How to Deploy